Information you supply

 Blackboard and e-mail

 Participation in a Blackboard course or organisation may require you to send and receive e-mail.
 Your tutor may correspond with you through e-mail and may in addition require you to communicate with fellow students through e-mail.
 Your e-mail address will also be published if you post to a discussion board within Blackboard.
-By participating in a Blackboard course or organisation you consent to the publication of your e-mail address within the Blackboard system.
-UWE Students must not publish another students e-mail address without their express informed consent.
+By participating in a Blackboard course or organization you consent to the publication of your e-mail address within the Blackboard system.
+UWE Bristol Students must not publish another students e-mail address without their express informed consent.

 You should not use the e-mail facility within Blackboard to e-mail en masse to your fellow students, unless this has been expressly authorised by the tutor.
 You are reminded that the sending of e-mail via Blackboard is governed by the University's E-mail Policy.